 Nevada Sports Betting Risk-Free Bet

-Risk-free bets are pretty popular welcome offers these days and essentially, they are insurance for a lost wager.
-Sportsbooks that offer a risk-free bet to new players will provide a refund to the bettor if their very first wager on the site loses, up to a certain amount.
+Risk-bonus bets are pretty popular welcome offers these days and essentially, they are insurance for a lost wager.
+Sportsbooks that offer a risk-bonus bet to new players will provide a refund to the bettor if their very first wager on the site loses, up to a certain amount.

 There are instances where sportsbooks offer promotions that involve risk-free wagers for existing customers, although these are popular welcome bonuses for new players.